velopaymentsapi/velo-ruby/docs/PaymentAuditServiceApi.md

   submitted_date_from: Date.parse('2013-10-20'), # Date | The submitted date from range filter.
 Format is yyyy-MM-dd.
   submitted_date_to: Date.parse('2013-10-20'), # Date | The submitted date to range filter.
 Format is yyyy-MM-dd.
   payment_memo: 'payment_memo_example', # String | The payment memo filter.
 This filters via a case insensitive substring match.
+  rails_id: 'rails_id_example', # String | Payout Rails ID filter - case insensitive match.
+Any value is allowed, but you should use one of the supported railsId values.
+To get this list of values, you should call the 'Get Supported Rails' endpoint.
+  scheduled_for_date_from: Date.parse('2013-10-20'), # Date | Filter payouts scheduled to run on or after the given date.
+Format is yyyy-MM-dd.
+  scheduled_for_date_to: Date.parse('2013-10-20'), # Date | Filter payouts scheduled to run on or before the given date.
+Format is yyyy-MM-dd.
+  schedule_status: 'ANY', # String | Payout Schedule Status
+  post_instruct_fx_status: 'ANY', # String | The status of the post instruct FX step if one was required for the payment
   page: 56, # Integer | Page number.
 Default is 1.
   page_size: 56, # Integer | The number of results to return in a page
   sort: 'sort_example', # String | List of sort fields (e.g. ?sort=submittedDateTime:asc,status:asc).
 Default is sort by submittedDateTime:desc,paymentId:asc The supported sort fields are: sourceAmount, sourceCurrency, paymentAmount, paymentCurrency, routingNumber, accountNumber, remoteId, submittedDateTime, status and paymentId